Rxn321/Portfolio-Optimization/README.md

 data ingestion layer from yfinance to Alpha Vantage's REST API, which provides reliable cloud access with proper API key authentication.

+-Alpha Vantage Premium Endpoints
+Initial implementation used `TIME_SERIES_DAILY_ADJUSTED` and `outputsize=full`
+which are premium features.
+Resolved by switching to last 100 trading days, which is available on the free tier.

+-Alpha Vantage Rate Limiting
+Free tier limits requests to 1 per second and 25 per day.
+Resolved by adding a 1 second delay between each ticker request.

 -Python Version Compatibility
 Render defaulted to Python 3.14 which had no prebuilt wheels for scipy and numpy.
 Resolved by pinning Python 3.12.7 via environment variables and aligning all